Inside the black box: Neural network-based real-time prediction of US recessions: Variable importance

 The SHAP method allows for a detailed analysis of the impact of a single variable on predictions.
-In order to anticipate recessions as early as possible, I focus on the long-term forecasting horizon (12 months) and consider the term spread as the most relevant and influential variable to examine its effects on recession predictions for the GRU model.
+To anticipate recessions as early as possible, I focus on the long-term forecast horizon (12 months) and consider the term spread as the most relevant and influential variable for GRU to examine its effects on recession predictions for the GRU model.
 Figure 13 presents the dependence plot of the term spread using the latest available data from October 2021.
-The x-axis represents the standardized value of the feature (term spread) while the y-axis represents the corresponding SHAP value.
-Notably, there is a cutoff point around 0.2, above which a higher value of the term spread has a negative impact on the predicted recession probability, while a value below the cutoff positively influences the predicted probability.
+The x-axis represents the standardized value of the variable (term spread), while the y-axis represents the corresponding SHAP value.
+Notably, there is a cutoff point around 0.2, above which a higher value of the term spread has a negative impact on the predicted recession probability.
+In contrast, a value below the cutoff positively influences the predicted probability.
 Additionally, the farther the value deviates from the cutoff, the stronger the effect of the term spread on the predicted probability becomes.
-This corroborates the traditional interpretation of the term spread in relation to the probability of a recession according to \citet{estrella1996} and indicates that advanced neural network models like GRU can also uncover and utilize this relationship.
+This corroborates the traditional interpretation of the term spread about the recession probability according to \citet{estrella1996} and indicates that advanced neural network models like GRU uncover and utilize this relationship.